 Under the HSC Act, Any Willing Providers (AWPs) became renamed as Any Qualified Providers (QPs), some say to downplay the extent that this initiative opened up the NHS to the private sector.
 However, there’s no real difference between AWPs and AQPs – rather, it’s the context that changed.

 The most crucial part of the HSC Act for marketising the NHS is Section 75, dealing with commissioning services, patient choice and competition.
 Section 75 turned the NHS from a predominantly internal market (in which the NHS was the ‘preferred provider’ of services) into a full market (in which it is not).
-All contracts for NHS services worth over £156K had to be put out to competitive tender, with no regard to planning for need: the only exception to having to tender services has been if commissioners can prove there is only one provider capable of delivering them – something that is almost impossible to prove without going through the tendering process!
+All contracts for NHS services worth over £156K have to be put out to competitive tender, with no regard to planning for need: the only exception to having to tender services has been if commissioners can prove there is only one provider capable of delivering them – something that is almost impossible to prove without going through the tendering process!
+By 2018, over 60% of contracts are being won by non-NHS bodies.

 The HSC Act, and specifically Section 75, changed the NHS from a social to an economic activity and, as a result, it became subject for the first time to legislation such as European competition law.
 Now it is competition law (and not, as promised, local decision-making by patients and clinicians) that largely determines the kind of health services we receive.